 top of page

-.
-On December 2, 2025, Ivan Bates — the elected State’s Attorney for Baltimore City — sent a seven-page letter to Brandon Scott, striking a sharp blow to one of the central pillars of the city’s post-2020 crime-reduction strategy.
-In that letter, Bates announced that his office would “no longer directly coordinate with MONSE” — effectively decoupling prosecutors from the city’s flagship violence-intervention machinery.
-The crux of Bates’s argument: MONSE and its affiliated pr
+On December 2, 2025, Ivan Bates — the elected State’s Attorney for Baltimore City — sent a seven-page letter to Brandon Scott.
+This letter struck a sharp blow to one of the central pillars of the city’s post-2020 crime-reduction strategy.
+Bates announced that his office would “no longer directly coordinate with MONSE.”
+This effectively decoupled prosecutors from the city’s flagship violence-intervention machinery.
+The crux of Bates’s argument?
+MONSE and its affiliated program

 From Hustler to CEO: How Small Businesses Can Use AI to Scale, Save Time, and Grow Smarter